arjunpndt/Hacktoberfest/README.md

 ### 4. Make Your Contributions

-- <b>Code</b>: If you're comfortable with coding, feel free to choose any language you're familiar with.
-You can add any piece of code, algorithm explanation, or other relevant content under the 'Code' folder for better organization.
+- <b>Code</b>: If you're up for contributing code or algorithms, simply place them in the 'Code' folder.
+If you have a different project or any other topic in mind, create a dedicated folder for it outside of 'Code' like a 'Snake-Game' folder.
+Use a language you're comfortable with, and let your creativity flow!
 - <b>Add Your Name</b>: If you're new to coding or just want to participate in a simple way, you can add your name to the contributors.md file using the following format:
 ```markdown
 [YOUR NAME](https://github.com/your-username)